Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * AAAI 2016: ["A Tool to Graphically Edit CP-Nets"](/artifacts/papers/AAAI_2016.pdf), a short conference paper on a tech demo for a web-based tool that allowed editing and analyzing an annotated directed-acyclic-graph structure called a CP-Net.
 * AAMAS 2015: ["Probabilistic Copeland Tournaments"](/artifacts/papers/AAMAS_2015.pdf), a short conference paper I contributed to that deals with the computational hardness of a particular probabilistic inference problem.
 * J. Phys.
 A 2015: ["Generating random walks and polygons with stiffness in confinement"](/artifacts/papers/JPhysA_2015.pdf), a journal paper describing sampling methods for random polygons in 3-space under conditions that model the position of DNA in a viral capsid.
-This was the culmination of several years of research started when I was 17 years old.
+This was the culmination of several years of research, started when I was 17 years old.

 # Software Competencies
 * Full-stack development using React, Ionic (UI framework), and Firebase (backend database, functions, and authentication) for three interconnected web apps/services using TypeScript.